 As with other contraband detection technologies, there are limits to what current cell phone technologies can detect and manage.
 Traditional X-ray and metal detection technologies cannot distinguish the presence of cell phones from other objects containing metal.
-Among the newest on-site cell phone detection technologies, FMD requires that the device be within close proximity to a cell phone to successfully identify its presence and can easily confuse the presence of cell phones with that of other electronics.
-Meanwhile, RFD can identify phones from a distance, but only when they are actively engaged in a call.
+Among the newest on-site cell phone detection technologies, FMD requires that the device be within close proximity to a cell phone to successfully identify its presence and can easily confuse the presence of cell phones are actively engaged in a call.
 Needing the phone to be active is a notable weak point in RFD capability.